basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage/dataframes.md

 val df = riakRdd.toDF()
 ```

-Once you have your DataFrame you can use its methods for filtering
+Once you have your DataFrame, you can use its methods for filtering:

 ```scala
 df.where(df("age") >= 50).select("id", "name")
 ```

-or do more complex operations like grouping.
+or do more complex operations like grouping:

 ```scala
 df.groupBy("category").count
 ```

-Alternatively, you can register a table
+Alternatively, you can register a table with:

 ```scala
 df.registerTempTable("users")
 ```

-and use Spark SQL queries over it.
+and use Spark SQL queries over it:

 ```scala
 sqlContext.sql("select * from users where age >= 50")
 ```

-Another thing you can use are user defined functions (UDFs).
-First, you have to register a UDF.
+Another thing you can use are User Defined Functions (UDFs).
+First, you have to register a UDF:

 ```scala
 sqlContext.udf.register("stringLength", (s: String) => s.length)
 ```

-After that you can use it in SQL queries
+After that you can use it in SQL queries:

 ```scala
 sqlContext.sql("select user_id, name, stringLength(name) nameLength from users order by nameLength")
 ```

 When you already have a DataFrame, you can save it into Riak.
-To do that, make sure you have imported `com.basho.riak.spark._` so that saveToRiak() method is available.
+To do that, make sure you have imported `com.basho.riak.spark._` so that the `saveToRiak()` method is available:

 ```scala
 import com.basho.riak.spark._
 ```

-Then you can use toJSON() method to save data to riak in json format
+Then you can use the `toJSON()` method to save data to Riak in `json` format:

 ```
 dataFrame.toJSON.map {